Solar powered generator

 Most of these waves will activate your solar panels, but the infrared portion (the heat photons) are filtered out by cloud.
 But even on a cloudy day, quite a lot of photons will get through and activate the solar panels.

 Your home solar power programme should first and foremost be to capture the infrared (heat) part of the spectrum.
-Providing free hot water is the most effective (and cheapest) way to capturesolar power energy.
+Providing free hot water is the most effective (and cheapest) way to capture the sun's energy.
 It contributes about half of your home carbon footprint.

-Now to the main part of this page at Bernard Preston dot com; building your own solar powered generator.
+Now to the main part of this page; building your own solar powered generator.
 Firstly, make sure you understand the process; really it's not rocket science.
-Walk with me, step by step, and you'll get it.
-Along the way, expect to ask your kid some questions about watts, or the formula for heat losses in a wire, and so on.
+Walk with me, one step at a time, and you will get it.
+Along the way, expect to ask your kid some questions about watts, or the formula for heat losses in a wire; and so on.

 You can go about building a solar powered generator in two ways, depending on your interest, knowledge and skills.
 Firstly you can pay someone a lot of money to set it all up for you.
-There are electrical engineers and electricians who will do it do it very effectively and properly but, as always, do your homework; shop around and talk to people.
+There are electrical engineers who will do it do it very effectively and properly but as always, do your homework; shop around and talk to people.

-Secondly, you could build your own solar generator yourself.
-You'll save a lot of money and have a lot of fun but, if you don't do it properly, you could electrocute yourself.
+Secondly you could build your own solar generator yourself.
+You will save a lot of money and have a lot of fun but, if you don't do it properly, you could electrocute yourself.

 It's been said many times that an amateur with the will to learn and work can build a house.
 But it takes a professional to build a bridge across the highway.
-Building your own solar powered generator falls somewhere in between.
+Setting up your own solar powered generator falls somewhere in between.
 You could do it.
-I did with only a little background, but you do have to learn about the process first.
+I did with only a little background but you do have to learn about the process first; and will require help along the way most likely.

 The first rule is to start as big as you can afford from the beginning.

-You can build a small, relatively inexpensive solar powered generator that will just power your lights and computers.
-But if my experience is anything to go by, once hooked on solar home power, and all that free energy coming from the sun, you'll start thinking.
+You can build a small, relatively inexpensive solar powered generator that will just run your lights and computers.
+But if my experience is anything to go by, once hooked on solar and all that free energy coming from the sun, you'll start thinking.
 What about the fridge?
-Could I power an electric drill and the vacuum cleaner?
-What about the bread maker, the coffee machine and the induction cooktop stoves?
+Could I use an electric drill and the vacuum cleaner?
+What about the bread maker, the coffee machine and the induction cooktop stove?

-Even a hot water kettles and modern ovens draw about two kilowatts which is not beyond a five kilowatt inverter.
+Even a hot water kettles and modern ovens draw about two kilowatts which is not beyond an inverter.
 But the hob should be gas and your hot water geyser should be energised by solar tubes rather than solar photo voltaic panels.

 Here's an update, however.
 There are now hot water geysers on the market that can be powered directly by photovoltaic panels.
-It's done using induction, and requires less than half the electricity of the conventional element.
+It is done using induction, and requires less than half the electricity of the conventional element.
+It certainly is an option; in fact we are now using surplus energy from the PVs to top up.

 Here are the back issues.

-Also, clouds readily block off the infrared heat, but far more light energy gets through; they are more effective on cloudy days than vacuum tubes.
+Also clouds readily block off the infrared heat but far more light energy gets through; they are more effective on inclement days than vacuum tubes.

 The two parts that are not easy to change are the regulator, known as a maximum power point tracker, and the inverter.